1nefootstep/redis-idempotent-processing/README.md

 ## Description

-This project is a simple example of how to use Redis/Redisson to process events.
+This project is an example of how to use Redis to process events idempotently when events might be reprocessed.

-Specifically, it shows how to update and sum a group of numbers while maintaining idempotency.

 Different strategies are used and compared against each other.